His goal was to get away from her and his first strategy was to force a psychiatrist to commit him.

 “One day I found a book called, “By Reason of Insanity.

-It was all about this guy who goes crazy and kills his wife.
+It was all about this guy who goes crazy and stabs his wife 47 times with

 Most of the book was about the people he meets in the hospital.

 Some of the people scream and see things that ain’t there.